 The grooming products company runs four operating divisions: Professional, Home Products, Animal, and International.

 Wahl has boosted promotion of its home haircutting kits.
-It's also pushing newer products, such as its Wahl Lithium Ion Grooming Kit that is said to be the first grooming tool to be powered by rechargeable lithium ion.
-The fastest-growing segment also rolled out men's-specific items in 2013 and in 2014 the PRO ION Clipper with Lithium Ion, BravMini+, and KM5 Professional 2 Speed Clipper products.
+It's also pushing newer products, such as its Wahl Lithium Ion Grooming Kit that is said to be the first grooming tool to be powered by rechargeable lithium ion batteries.
+The fastest-growing segment also rolled out men's-specific items, the PRO ION Clipper with Lithium Ion, BravMini+, and KM5 Professional 2 Speed Clipper products.

 Mergers and Acquisitions